Lava-Pals/bl-unofficial-docs/content/index.md

 Welcome to BONELAB Unofficial Docs site!
 This is a community ran project that contains information and guides to assist you with creating SDK mods.

-These docs will operate under the assumption that you have a Unity project setup with the [Marrow Extended SDK Patch 2](https://github.com/notnotnotswipez/Marrow-ExtendedSDK-PATCH-2) scripts.
+These docs will operate under the assumption that you have a Unity project setup with the [Marrow Extended SDK Maintained](https://github.com/notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED) scripts.

 > [!INFO] You will find
 > - ~~Unoffical scripts info/use guides~~ - Until further updates, this will not be worked on, if at all.
 If you want to do it, you can contribute (See below).